showSidebars ==

 Impact - Media Highlights

-In an interview, SMU Assistant Professor of Strategy & Entrepreneurship (Education) Terence Fan discussed the unique features of the upcoming Autonomous Rapid Transit (ART) system and whether a multi-tiered ART system could benefit Singapore's transport infrastructure.
+In an interview, SMU Assistant Professor of Strategy & Entrepreneurship (Education) Terence Fan discussed the ongoing constraints in the aviation industry despite the sector’s rapid recovery and rising demand.

 Subscribe to Impact - Media Highlights